joaquimnetocel/images-folder-optimizer/README.md

 # images-folder-optimizer

 This is a high speed package that uses [Sharp.js](https://sharp.pixelplumbing.com/) to recurively transform, convert and optimize images from a folder to smaller, web-friendly JPEG, PNG, WebP, GIF and AVIF images of varying dimensions.
+It is also possible to add watermark to the transformed/optimized images.

 ## INSTALLATION